 MOD EUR/9A21A2/1

 11.44B A frequency assignment to a space station in the geostationary-satellite orbit shall be considered as having been brought into use when a space station in the geostationary-satellite orbit with the capability of transmitting or receiving that frequency assignment has been deployed and maintained at the notified orbital position for a continuous period of ninety days.
 The notifying administration shall so inform the Bureau within thirty days from the end of the ninety-day period.
-(WRC-12)
+On receipt of the information sent under this provision, the Bureau shall make available that information as soon as possible and shall publish it in the BR IFIC.
+(WRC-15)

 MOD EUR/9A21A2/2

 11.49 Wherever the use of a recorded frequency assignment to a space station is suspended for a period exceeding six months, the notifying administration shall, as soon as possible, but no later than six months from the date on which the use was suspended, inform the Bureau of the date on which such use was suspended.
 When the recorded assignment is brought back into use, the notifying administration shall, subject to the provisions of No. 11.49.1 when applicable, so inform the Bureau, as soon as possible.
 The date on which the recorded assignment is brought back into use22 shall be not later than three years from the date of suspension.
-(WRC-12)
+On receipt of the information sent under this provision, the Bureau shall make available that information as soon as possible and shall publish it in the BR IFIC.
+(WRC-15)

 NOC